TechnoStasis/Voxel-Squared/README.md

 # Voxel-Squared
 2D tile-based game made in the Java Language.
-For educational purposes
+Uses LWJGL, Javassist and Slick Utilities.